 - The employer notifies HCS or the insurance company of a worker’s injury.

 - The insurance company assigns a case manager to the claim.
-State of New Jersey employees’ workers compensation program claims are assigned to HCS case managers.
+Note: State of New Jersey employees’ workers compensation program claims are assigned to HCS case managers.

 - The case manager reviews the injured worker’s treatment plan and initiates authorization for services that are medically necessary to address the compensable injury or illness.
 Compensable injuries/illnesses must be causally related to an event or accident that occurred while fulfilling the worker’s job responsibilities.